May Memorial Week Propane Standby Prep Guide for Busy Homes

 Why guest week matters for standby

 When more people share a home, peak loads arrive in clusters: kitchen, laundry, portable fans, and outdoor outlets all compete with the basement sump and well pump you already protect.
 A home standby unit earns its keep by starting automatically and carrying priority circuits you selected at installation.
 The week before guests arrive is a better window for calm checks than the night the forecast turns severe.
-If you want the wider seasonal rhythm, pair this pass with Spring generator readiness: A practical guide before storm season.

 Propane tank and line habits

-For propane, confirm tank level with your supplier if the gauge is unfamiliar, and keep regulator and exposed piping protected from lawn equipment and shifting mulch.
 Do not adjust regulator settings or buried piping yourself.
 If you smell sulfur or rotten egg odor near the tank or generator, treat it as an urgent fuel issue: leave the area, avoid sparks, and follow your supplier’s emergency guidance, then involve licensed help.
-Fuel sizing was set at installation; new large loads or panel changes deserve a professional review, not do it yourself upsizing.
-Our residential generators overview and generator installation page explain how we think about fuel paths during projects.
+Fuel sizing was set at installation; new large loads or panel changes deserve a professional review, not do-it-yourself upsizing.

 Exterior, air path, and clearances